kai101/next-isr-auto-revalidate/README.md

 # Next ISR Auto Revalidate

-This plugins is made to help auto revalidate important page below 60 seconds.
+This plugins is made to help auto revalidate important pages below 60 seconds.

+## Problem statements
+ISR revalidate during the first call to page after the cache is expired.
+How do we ensure that the page revalidate consistently even before the first call to the expired page?

+Here is the solution, this package helped self hosted nextJS application to revalidate over a fix period of time.
+This would ensures the cache are being renewed consistently everytime for important page like a home page.

 ## Usage